AlanOC91/pslegends-docusaurus/docs/payment/payment.md

 PSLegends pays writers via PayPal and only PayPal.
 You must have a PayPal account to receive payment.

+PSLegends only pays for articles that are **published**.
+If you write an article and it is not published, you will not be paid for it.

 ## Payment Schedule

 PSLegends aims to pay writers on the 1st of every month.